wxsd-sales/video-for-wxcc/README.md

 In this [video](https://app.vidcast.io/share/975ce20b-1c2b-4c6d-a340-df70b42a96e3) you can see an example of what you can create.
 After the creation of the Webex Connect Flow, you should follow these additional steps:

 1. Import this [macro](https://github.com/wxsd-sales/video-for-wxcc/blob/main/macro.js) on the Cisco video device (A Desk Pro was used in this example)
 2. Customer Data is read from WxCC JDS.
 A new customer interaction is also added to WxCC JDS.
-Contact me at vvazquez@cisco.com if you want to use our JDS orhcestrator, or if you want to build a new one.
+Contact me at vvazquez@cisco.com if you want to use our JDS orchestrator, or if you want to build a new one.
-3. Add a WxCC Widget, by adding this lines in your WxCC Desktop Layout panel section:
+3. Add a WxCC Widget, by adding these lines in your WxCC Desktop Layout panel section:

 ```js
 {